yumemi-inc/nestjs-spanner/README.md

 ## Description

-Thin ORM for Spanner depend on [Nest](https://github.com/nestjs/nest) framework by TypeScript.
+This is a thin ORM for Cloud Spanner with [Nest](https://github.com/nestjs/nest)

+Includes experimental part.

 ## Installation